It might be a new year, but the ongoing Covid-19 pandemic means that there are further challenges for the retail industry to come in 2021.

 In order to avoid the fate of department stores like Debenhams, Hannah Atherden, Senior Consultant at Capgemini, suggests that mid-market retailers should look to further invest in digital experiences if they want to succeed.

-“Even if people can’t purchase online, it’s around having a strong social media presence and strong digital advertising campaigns – potentially partnering with others to help with that data exchange.
-High street retailers really need to ensure they’re investing in their in-store and online experience beyond just shopping,” she says.
+“Even if your customers can’t purchase directly from you online, brands should think about having a strong social media presence and running data-driven digital advertising campaigns – potentially partnering with third party retailers on campaigns to enable data exchange.
+High street retailers need to ensure they’re investing in their in-store and online experience beyond just shopping.” she says.

 Investment in delivery and fulfilment ramps up